Boys basketball state tournament: Shady Spring ends Winfield's Cinderella run in AAA semifinals

 But on Friday, the Tigers (14-2) not only looked comfortable playing their up-tempo, sharpshooting game, but also beat the Generals at theirs.

 The Tigers advanced to the Class AAA championship game scheduled for 5:30 p.m. on Saturday.
-Shady will play the winner of No. 8 Hampshire and No. 5 Wheeling Central.
-The Trojans and Maroon Knights were set to do battle at 7:15 Friday night.
+They will play No. 5 Wheeling Central, which defeated No. 8 Hampshire 61-49 Friday night in the other AAA semifinal.

 Winfield ended its season at 14-7.